 –iCIMS Chief People Officer Jewell Parkinson

-Across their professional and production (shop floor) staffs, manufacturers are collaborating with each other or with local school districts and chambers of commerce to develop academy-like programs.
-This enables participants to build basic and specialized skills, ranging from decision making to operating and maintaining robotics and other advanced manufacturing technologies.
-The FAME program from the Manufacturing Institute offers academies across 13 states.
+Across their professional and production (shop floor) staffs, manufacturers are collaborating with each other or with local school districts and chambers of commerce to develop academy-like programmes.
+This enables participants to build basic and specialised skills, ranging from decision making to operating and maintaining robotics and other advanced manufacturing technologies.
+The FAME programme from the Manufacturing Institute offers academies across 13 states.

-Regardless of your industry focus, if you are desperately short-staffed in digital and technical areas, there are still ways to address those gaps –even without a supporting academy program:
+Regardless of your industry focus, if you are desperately short-staffed in digital and technical areas, there are still ways to address those gaps –even without a supporting academy programme: